agrounds/google-api-learn/readme.md

 ## Setup

 1. Create a project in Google Cloud
-2. In that project, credentials that are permitted to access the Photos Library API
+2. In that project, create credentials that are permitted to access the Photos Library API
 3. Allow redirect URL of `http://localhost:5500/`
 4. Set up your python environment as you desire and `pip install -r requirements.txt`